2. Cell movements

 2. Cell movement

 The change of adhesion molecules, which is important to initiate cell movement, is also needed for cell traveling through the tissue.
-It has been reported that a turnover of integrins and cadherins is required in the plasma membranes of leading edge of moving cells.
+It has been reported that a turnover of integrins and cadherins is required in the plasma membrane of the leading edge of moving cells.
 This turnover is mediated by early endosomes and other organelles involved in vesicular trafficking (Figure 5).
 Vesicular traffic of integrins and cadherins promotes the invasion of tissues during cancer cell metastasis, probably increasing the replacement and recycling of focal adhesions, which are points of attachment.
 This mechanism also works in normal cells that move in the tissues.
-Previously, it was thought that endocytosis carries integrins from the rear of the cell to the leading edge for supplying adhesion molecules to cell extensions (podia) that were projected towards the direction of the movement.
-However, it looks like that the local vesicular traffic and rapid recycling of the integrins in the area of the leading edge prevents these molecules from diffusing through the rest of the plasma membrane of the cell, thus they are concentrated in the cell front, where they must perform their function.
+Previously, it was thought that endocytosis carried integrins from the rear of the cell to the leading edge to supply adhesion molecules to cell extensions (podia) that were projected toward the direction of movement.
+However, it seems that local vesicular traffic and rapid recycling the integrins in the area of the leading edge prevents these molecules from diffusing through the rest of the plasma membrane of the cell, so they concentrate in the front of the cell, where they must perform their function.
 This mechanism is vital for the leading edge to explore, adhere, and drag the rest of the cell.
 In addition, cell movement is helped by the action of cadherins.

 The movement of a cell population, which occurs during embryonic development and during wound repairing, is a frequent phenomenon based on cell adhesion.
 Although tight junctions, as well as adherent junctions and desmosomes, are required to preserve the integrity of the epithelia, only adherent junctions are necessary for coordinated cell movements.
 Adherent junctions are cell-cell junctions allowing a cytoskeleton wiring that extends throughout the cell population and makes cells behave in a coordinated way (Figure 6).
 For example, covering a wound with epithelium.
 In cell population movements, actin-myosin complexes are important.
 The driving forces are generated by myosin II, while the polymerization of actin filaments allows the extension of the cytoplasm of the cells leading the front of the population.
 Adherent junctions connect the actin network of the entire cell population so that the tensile force of one cell is directly transmitted to the other cells.